shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 * Increasing the batch size and number of epochs when training the model.
 * Varying the learning rate.

-It is very likely that by simply incorporating some of these would result in a superior model.
+It is very likely that simply incorporating some of these would result in a superior model.
 Additionally, if I wanted to go even further, I could implement a modified U-Net, which is simply an expansion of the current vanilla U-Net used in this model.
 A modified U-Net will almost certainly allow me to reach higher accuracy levels.